ceford/cefjdemos-data-jdm-help-en/articles/media/media.md

 6.  **Delete**.
 Select the waste bin icon to delete the image.
 You will be prompted to confirm.
 Once deleted it is gone forever!
 May be used also to delete a folder.

-## Toolbar

-At the top of the page you will see the toolbar shown in the Screenshot above.

-- **Upload**.
-Opens window for uploading images.
-- **Create New Folder**.
-Opens a dialog to prompt for a new folder name.
-  The new folder is created in the currently selected folder.
-- **Delete**.
-Deletes the selected images.
-- **Options**.
-Opens the Media Options.
-- **Help**.
-Opens this help screen.

 ## Quick Tips